Lancelot1998/AIGCLifecycleManagement/README.md

-# Blockchain_AIGCProductLifecycleManagement
+# Blockchain-empowered lifecycle AIGC product lifecycle manageent

+In this project, we implement:
-The reputation based Edge Service Provider Selection Scheme over a P2P network.
+The reputation based Edge Service Provider (ESP) selection scheme over a P2P network.

+TBD:
+The blockchain platform.